mian312/highlight-saver-extension/README.md

-# React Chrome Extension Template
+# Text Highlighter Chrome Extension

-This is a template for creating a Chrome extension using React and [Vite](https://vitejs.dev/) with TypeScript.
+A powerful Chrome extension that lets you save, manage, and summarize text highlights from any webpage.

+## ✨ Features

+- **Text Highlighting**: Select and save important text from any webpage
+- **Organized Storage**: All highlights are saved with source URL and timestamp
+- **AI-Powered Summaries**: Generate concise summaries of your highlights using Groq's LLM API
+- **Clean Interface**: Intuitive UI to manage and review your saved highlights
+- **Cross-Page Persistence**: Access your highlights from any webpage

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites